Learn how to find low competition keywords with high traffic using these 3 advanced tactics.

-The lower the number the lower in the SEO difficulty box should give you the lowest competition.
+The lower the number, the lower the SEO difficulty box should give you the lowest competition.

 Look down this list of low search difficulty keywords.

-Just bear in mind the keyword “ubersuggest vs ahrefs” shows 0 searches a month in both Ahrefs and Ubersuggest yet my page get 62 clicks per month.
+Just bear in mind the keyword “ubersuggest vs ahrefs” shows 0 searches a month in both Ahrefs and Ubersuggest, yet my page gets 62 clicks per month.

 Click the arrow next to the keyword.

-Your best chance of ranking is to find pages in the top results that have click, don’t have many links to their web page and their Domain Score (DS) aren’t all really high.
+Your best chance of ranking is to find pages in the top results that have clicked, don’t have many links to their web page and their Domain Score (DS) aren’t all high.

-The latter have less links pointing to the top 10 results.
+The latter has fewer links pointing to the top 10 results.

 How to find low competition keywords with Ahrefs

-When you say low competition what you really mean is low keyword difficulty.
+When you say low competition, what you mean is low keyword difficulty.

 You want to find keywords that are easy to rank on page 1.